Food Freedom Act

 Section 4.
 Definitions.
 For purposes of this act:

-(c) “Homemade food item” means a food item, including a non-alcoholic beverage, which is produced and, if packaged, packaged at the private residence of the producer.
+- “Homemade food item” means a food item that is produced and, if packaged, packaged at the private residence of the producer.

 (d) “Non-potentially hazardous,” in relation to food, means food that does not require time/temperature control for safety to limit pathogenic microorganism growth or toxin formation.